Have you planned a holiday that involves a long haul flight with your child!?

 - Your child should be lying with his/her head towards the back of the seat, with their feet pointing towards the seat in front.

 - Make sure the seat belt is on during the flight.

 - It is recommended to stow the BedBox during take-off, landing and turbulence.

 In my personal opinion, the BedBox is probably one of the safest ways that you can fly with your child.
 Let’s face it, if your child is sleeping across seats or even on the floor, they won’t be able to use a seat belt.
-If you are holding them in your arms, their is always the risk that you will fall into a deep sleep.
-Having your child on their own seat with their seat belt on is the safest way to fly.
+If you are holding them in your arms, there is always the risk that you will fall into a deep sleep.
+Having your child in their own seat with their seat belt on is the safest way to fly.